 A lot of people suggest just steeping whole elderberries in boiling water, and you can absolutely do that and still get a pretty tasty tea.
 But you’ll be leaving a lot of what makes elderberries so good for you behind in the berries.
 To get the most out of your elderberries, take the extra step and simmer them on the stove.

 But if all you’re up for is boiling water and can’t be bothered with simmering, that’s totally OK.
 You can make your elderberry tea like you would any other tea and still enjoy some of their anti-inflammatory, immune-boosting goodness.
 Because this method will leave much behind, you can re-brew the berries and get additional cups of weaker tea.

-You can get it on Amazon (save up to 15% with Subscribe & Save, bringing the cost down to a little over $4 per box), at Target, and at Vitacost, where stackable sales sometimes bring it close to $3 per box (stock up time!).
+You can get it on Amazon (save up to 15% with Subscribe & Save), at Target, and at Vitacost, where stackable sales sometimes bring it close to $3 per box (stock up time!).
 Pukka makes loads more delicious teas as well.
 You can check them out at Amazon here or Vitacost here.
-(Pukka’s Clean Matcha Green might be one of my all-time favorite teas.)

-Traditional Medicinals also makes an Echinacea Plus Elderberry tea that we sometimes drink when we feel we’re fighting something off.
+Traditional Medicinals also makes an Echinacea Plus Elderberry tea that we sometimes drink when we feel we’re fighting off a cold.